spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-publishing/debugging-listeners.md

 {% info_block infoBox %}

-The article provides information on the `event:trigger:listener` command.
+The document provides information on the `event:trigger:listener` command.

 {% endinfo_block %}